top of page

 Step 4: Once you zero-in on your short-list of contacts, research their backgrounds, read their articles, listen to their podcasts and build an understanding of their potential interest in your space.

 Step 5: Reach out with a thoughtful note referencing their relevant investments or quotes from their articles and podcasts.
 Don’t ask for a meeting, just ask if they will take the time to review your deck.
-If they’re interested, follow up to get a meeting.
+If they’re interested are reviewing your deck, follow up to get a meeting.

-Step 6: If you do get a chance to present your pitch, but they pass on taking it further, ask them for their reasons.
+Step 6: If you do get a chance to present your proposal, but they pass, ask them for their reasons.
 Most won’t tell you, but some will.
 Either way, ask them if they’d like to hear about your future progress.

 Step 7: If they say “yes” to future contact, follow up.